andikrueger/AzureCP/Install-AzureCP.md

 > If you run cmdlet `Install-SPSolution` with `-Local`, but not on every SharePoint server that run service "Microsoft SharePoint Foundation Web Application", solution won't be "Globally deployed" and SharePoint won't activate AzureCP features.

-- In all cases, for all other SharePoint servers that **do NOT run the service "Microsoft SharePoint Foundation Web Application"**: You must manually add AzureCP DLLs to the GAC of SharePoint servers:
+- In all cases, for all other SharePoint servers that **do NOT run the service "Microsoft SharePoint Foundation Web Application"**: You must manually add AzureCP DLLs to the GAC:
   - Download the package 'AzureCP-XXXX-dependencies.zip' corresponding to your version from the [GitHub releases page](https://github.com/Yvand/AzureCP/releases) (expand the "Assets" to find it)
   - Unzip it in a local directory on the SharePoint server
   - Run the script below to add the DLLs to the GAC: